 Millions of people around the world, primarily women, experience harm from a current or former partner, whether physical, sexual, economic, psychological, or a combination of these.
-This intimate partner violence (IPV) is a fundamental injustice that violates women’s basic rights and affects the mental and physical well-being of survivors, their families, and broader communities.
+This intimate partner violence (IPV) is a fundamental injustice that violates women’s basic rights and affects the mental and physical well-being of affected women, their families, and broader communities.
 The repercussions of violence against women can last for generations.

 A number of organizations and programs across the globe seek to protect women and girls from violence and support survivors with medical and psychological services. ideas42 is applies behavioral science to programs addressing IPV by partnering with organizations in several countries, each of which has a unique approach to the problem.
 In addition, we have funded efforts to find innovative interventions to reduce this type of violence.
 Below is a selection of projects aimed at reducing IPV.

 We worked with Raising Voices and the Center for Domestic Violence Prevention in Uganda to reduce the frequency and prevalence of IPV.
 First, we developed a board game to increase intimacy between partners by helping them see from each other’s perspectives, aiming to build empathy despite potentially disparate household roles.
 Then we also trained community activists in Cognitive Behavioral Therapy to equip them with tools to help community members assess and change harmful thinking patterns.
 After the training, one community activist said it gave him concrete ways to think about and deal with many of the problems he faces in his work with community members.

 Reducing alcohol use: Beautiful Home